Metro Atlanta: Utilities

-Georgia Power is the main electric power company across the state and the metro area, beginning in 1902 as Georgia Railway and Power Company, Atlanta's streetcar (trolley) company.
+Georgia Power is the main electric power company across the state and the metro area, beginning in 1902 as Georgia Railway and Power Company, Atlanta's streetcar (trolley) company’s.
 Several electric membership corporations also serve the suburbs.
 These include the second-largest EMC in the nation in Jackson EMC, Cobb EMC, Walton EMC, and Sawnee EMC.
-The city of Marietta operates its own electric utility, Marietta Power, under the Board of Lights & Water (BLW).
-It is also a member of the Municipal Electric Association of Georgia (MEAG).
+The city of Marietta operates its own electric utility, Marietta Power, under the Board of Lights & Water.
+It is also a member of the Municipal Electric Association of Georgia.

 Atlanta Gas Light is the natural gas utility for the region, and has been so for over a century and a half, since it installed gas lamps in Atlanta in 1856.
 It operated as a regulated monopoly until November 1998, the after the state legislature voted in early 1997 to deregulate natural gas marketing, and make customers choose among nearly 20 different marketers still selling the same AGL-wholesaled gas, such as Gas South, Infinite Energy, SCANA and Georgia Natural Gas.
 Most of the gas comes via pipeline from Louisiana.

 Water is provided by various county and a few city systems.
 Several of these systems actually serve parts of neighboring counties and cities as well.
 The Cobb-Marietta Water Authority serves not only Cobb, but also parts of neighboring Paulding and Cherokee counties, for example.
 During drought or other emergency, cities and counties can enact outdoor water-use restrictions, however some cross-jurisdiction water systems have also acted to put bans in place.
 In late September 2007, the state Environmental Protection Division of the Georgia Department of Natural Resources, stepped-in with its first-ever ban, covering most of the northern half of the state.
 While surface water is by far the primary source of water for the region, the drought had many systems (and a few wealthy homeowners) drilling new wells for ground water, though the local water table is around 400 ft deep, on average.

 Sewerage is also handled by the water utilities, but the various water and sewer networks may not conform to the same boundaries, resulting in interbasin water transfers.
 This is for practical reasons, because the area is hilly and divided by several watersheds, because the area has developed irregularly and erratically, and because water treatment plants are usually not near sewage treatment plants.
 Septic tanks are still used in the older homes of some exurbs.